 A persistent wind whips across the valley and small wavelets rock my kayak back and forth as I emerge from the creek.
 This final stretch will be a far more gargantuan task than my leisurely adventure yesterday.

-After a gruelling two-hour paddle into the wind, holding onto overhanging branches to avoid being flung backward while I rest, I round a final bend to see the red buoys of Tallowa Dam approaching.
+After a gruelling two-hour paddle into the wind, holding onto overhanging branches to avoid being flung backwards while I rest, I round a final bend to see the red buoys of Tallowa Dam approaching.

 Clambering ungracefully from my trusty steed I stretch my arms, now feeling decidedly more like jelly, and collapse onto the sun-drenched bank, exhausted but content.

-Enveloped in a warm glow, my face covered by my wide-brimmed hat as I wait for my pick-up, the now familiar sounds of the bush are intensified.
+Enveloped in a warm glow, my face covered by my wide-brimmed hat as I wait for my pick-up, the now-familiar sounds of the bush are intensified.
 Dazed by the warm midday sun I drift into daydream filled with the curious gaze of an echidna, flashes of cobalt blue and the eerie spires of a forgotten forest.

 From $10,500 pp